 defaults write com.apple.Dock showhidden -bool TRUE; killall Dock

-MacBook Pro Tips and Tricks: Conclusion
+MacBook Pro tips and tricks: conclusion

 That ends our article.
 I wanted to add more but the article is already too long.
 If you want more tips, be sure to let me know either by liking this post or commenting below.
 Your engagement proves that the work I am doing is helping some of you out there.
 Also, if you found this article helpful, do share this with others because we need your help to share the blog with others.
-You can also check out our accessories page to buy some cool new accessories for your Mac or iPhone.